 What is Scrum Methodology?

-You can define Scrum methodology as a project management approach proposing principles and processes to improve delivery.
+You can define the Scrum methodology as a product delivery approach proposing principles and processes to improve outcomes.

 At its core, Scrum empowers teams to create a healthy tension between delivering the right thing, the right way, as fast as possible.

 The goal of Scrum is to improve communication, teamwork, and speed of development.
-Concepts such as Sprints, Scrums, Backlogs and Burndown are all derived from Scrum.
+Concepts such as sprints, scrums, backlogs, and burndown charts are all derived from Scrum.

 1. Individuals and interactions over processes and tools

 Firstly it focuses on individuals and interactions over processes and tools.
 Communication is key, not the processes that run your project.
-Within Scrum this means the self-organising, cross-functional team.
+Within Scrum this means the self-organizing, cross-functional team.